 • Sleep Disturbances: Inadequate theta wave activity during REM sleep can disrupt the sleep cycle, potentially leading to sleep disturbances, reduced dream recall, and compromised memory processing during sleep.

-Balancing Theta Waves with Neurofeedback
+Balancing Alpha Waves with Neurofeedback

 Neurofeedback is a powerful technique that empowers individuals to regulate their brainwave patterns, including theta waves, through real-time monitoring and training.
 Here’s how neurofeedback can play a crucial role in achieving a balanced theta wave activity: